-It is the class teacher's responsibility to ensure that each subject is covered appropriately over the course of each term.
+It is the class teacher's responsibility to ensure that each AoLE is covered appropriately over the course of each term.
 This may involve variations between weeks or between half-terms, at the teacher's discretion.
-It is the Key Stage Team Leaders' responsibility to monitor that coverage is consistently applied in each class in their respective Key Stage.
-The Team Leaders then report back to the Headteacher.

 KEY SKILLS

 The acquisition of literacy, numeracy and other key skills are highly valued at Ysgol Bryn Derw and consequently timetables, and medium term plans, will reflect the importance that is placed on these areas.
 These skills will be embedded in the curriculum, in varying degrees, and will form the basis of recording pupil progress through their school life.